johannesvollmer/exrs/README.md

 # EXRS

-This library is a 100% Rust and 100% safe code encoding and decoding library for the OpenEXR image file format.
+This library is a 100% Rust and 100% safe code reading and writing library for the OpenEXR image file format.
 See [the examples](https://github.com/johannesvollmer/exrs/tree/master/examples) for a first impression.

 [OpenEXR](http://www.openexr.com/)